lingtran/java_file_io/README.txt

 	* The processor also calls on the printer to format and print the receipt

-	* Each new receipt will be found in the 'sales_taxes_java/receipts' directory
+	* Each new receipt will be found in the 'receipts' directory

 TOOLING
 The implementation of this program utilized the following: